daniel-sungwon-lee/thisorthat/README.md

 # This or That
-Helps you choose for those who are in a state of decision paralysis and need to make a decision quick.
+Helps you choose for those who are in a state of decision paralysis and quickly make a decision.

 Tech stack: React, Material-UI, JavaScript, npm, Bootstrap, HTML/CSS, Netlify